 Requesting a Fully Contained Spring Exemption

-All requests for fully contained spring exemptions must be submitted through the State Water Board’s online Cannabis Regulatory Program Application and Registration Portal (Portal).
-The fully contained spring exemption component of the Portal is under development.
-This information is provided in advance so cannabis cultivators can prepare the necessary supporting evidence to support a fully contained spring exemption request, as outlined below.
+All requests for fully contained spring exemptions must be submitted through the State Water Board’s online Cannabis Cultivation Program Application Portal (Portal).
 If you compile the necessary information to support a fully contained spring exemption in advance of when the Portal can accept submittals, you may submit your Cannabis SIUR application through the Portal and work with Cannabis Registration Unit staff to email in your fully contained springs exemption request, including supporting evidence.

 - The Portal will guide you through questions related to your cultivation site and source(s) of water.
 You will need to complete all questions related to your water source(s), complete the Cannabis SIUR, and submit your fully contained spring report (report) in the Portal.